ScreaMy7/owasp-mastg/tests-beta/android/MASVS-CODE/MASTG-TEST-0027.md

 ## Observation

+The Semgrep output shows:

-The code uses an implicit intent by setting an action via `Intent.setAction()` and launching it with `startActivity()`.
-Also, `AndroidManifest.xml` declares an exported activity with an intent filter that matches the custom action.
+The AndroidManifest.xml file declares VulnerableActivity with `android:exported="true"` and an intent filter that matches the custom action (org.owasp.mastestapp.PROCESS_SENSITIVE_DATA).

+This combination indicates that internal app functionality can be triggered externally, and potentially misused or intercepted by untrusted apps.

 ## Evaluation

-The test fails due to the exported activity being accessible via an implicit intent.
+The test fails because the AndroidManifest.xml declares an exported activity with an <intent-filter> that uses a custom action.
+This configuration allows the component to be triggered by any external application using an implicit intent with the matching action.